andlcode/andrelDuarte/README.md

 ### About me

-I'm a Full-Stack developer {backend, frontend, mobile} with a passion for Programming, Innovation, Business Networking, <br>
+I'm a Full-Stack developer {backend, frontend, mobile} with a passion for Programming with knowledge about Linux Systems.
-Linux System and Star Wars.
 <br><br>